withastro/astro/docs/styling.md

 To recap: **if you have to touch multiple files to manage one layout, you probably need to reorganize everything into a Layout Component.**

-💁 **Why this works well in Astro**: In Astro, anything can be a `.astro` component, and you never incurr performance problems no matter how many components you add.
+💁 **Why this works well in Astro**: In Astro, anything can be a `.astro` component, and you never incur performance problems no matter how many components you add.
 But the main benefit to [Layout isolation][layout-isolated] is how much it cuts down on the amount of CSS you need.

 #### Suggestion #2: Avoid Flexbox and Grid libraries (write your own!)